-“Oh,” I said softly.
+“Oh,” I mumbled.
 My cheeks grew warm.

 “Besides,” my brother added, “even if the sky was falling you wouldn’t need to be scared.
 You have me, little bro, and I’ll protect you.”
 He squeezed my shoulders and smiled, and everything was right with the world once more.

 We ran the rest of the way home hand-in-hand.

 Miles teased me about that day for years.
 My embarrassment over the incident faded with time, but I never forgot that feeling of overwhelming panic, the paralysing helplessness I felt when I thought the sky was collapsing.